MartinKHovden/m3h3/docs/source/electro_guide.rst

 This is a simple stimulus that moves along the x-axis with time.

-A more complex example uses the CompiledSubdomain functionality in combination with the Markerwise class to set up two separate stimuluses in the domain.
+A more complex example uses the CompiledSubdomain functionality in combination with the Markerwise class to set up two separate stimulus in the domain.
-The first step is to mark the two areas of the domain where the stimuluses should be applied.
+The first step is to mark the two areas of the domain where the stimulus should be applied.

 .. code-block:: python